sudodeo/lets-split-API/README.md

-# Lets-Split-API Documentation
+# SplitEase-API Documentation

-Welcome to the Lets Split App API documentation.
+Welcome to the SplitEase API documentation.
 This API is designed to simplify and streamline the process of splitting expenses among friends, family, or colleagues.

 ## Database Schema